Congress needs surgery, senior 'doctors' not ready

 The evaluators have been getting feedback from different states that the oranisation needs a majot surgery for revival.
 Ironically, the senior Congress leaders are not ready for it.

-It's notable that Sonia Gandhi, Rahul Gandhi, Priyanka Gandhi Vadra have asked leaders like Ahmed Patel, KC Venugopal, AK Antony to get feedback from the state units about the reasons of party's humiliating defeat in the Lok Sabha elections.
+It's notable that Sonia Gandhi, Rahul Gandhi, Priyanka Gandhi Vadra have asked leaders like Ahmed Patel, K C Venugopal, A K Antony to get feedback from the state units about the reasons of party's humiliating defeat in the Lok Sabha elections.

 According to sources, the epitome of the feedback from all states is that the party's organisational structure has crumbled and there is a dire need to rebuild it from scratch, which would require a lots of efforts.